run-ai/docs/docs/Administrator/Researcher-Setup/Using-a-Docker-Registry-with-Credentials.md

 ## Google Cloud Registry
 Follow the steps below to access private images in the Google Container Registry (GCR):

 * Create a service-account in GCP.
-Provide it ``Storage Object Viewer`` permissions and download a JSON key.
+Provide it ``Viewer`` permissions and download a JSON key.
 * Under GCR, go to image and locate the domain name.
 Example GCR domains can be ``gcr.io``, ``eu.gcr.io`` etc.
 * On your local machine, login to docker with the new credentials: